 Caspian IV is a forgiving place.
 The climate is mild, the terrain gentle.
 Christine is practicing medicine again.
 After Kirk's death, after that last conversation with Spock, something died in her—something that had lived for Emergency Ops up till then.

 She found herself craving a slower life, a gentler life.
 She wanted to help people.
 She wanted to be a person who did that directly, not one who organized others who would.

 It took her months to calm down, to adjust to the slow pace of the planet, of the little clinic she ran.
 But she finally did adjust.
-And now she has found some kind of peace.
+And now she's found some kind of peace.

 "Are you coming to the picnic tomorrow?"
 Doctor Westin asks.
-He is kind, slightly older.
+He's kind, slightly older.
 Interested in her.

 She smiles her most neutral smile.
 "I don't think so."

 Her smile fades a bit.
 "I don't date."

 He frowns and moves into her office.
 "Why not?"